 There are six groundwater monitoring wells at the Parkersburg site.
 All six wells are inside the security fence.
 The wells are numbered in the chronological order in which they were drilled and installed.
 All six wells were properly locked.
 The site maintenance subcontractor is tasked with keeping vegetation cleared from around the monitoring wells.
-Vegetation was being properly controlled around the monitoring wells (PL-5).
+Vegetation was not being properly controlled around the monitoring wells (PL-5).

-Of the six monitoring wells, well construction and completion records for wells MW-1 through MW-4 are incomplete; therefore, only wells MW-5 and MW-6 are routinely sampled for water quality parameters.
+Of the six monitoring wells, well construction and completion records for monitoring wells MW-1 through MW-4 are incomplete; therefore, only monitoring wells MW-5 and MW-6 are routinely sampled for water quality parameters.
 Water levels are collected at all six wells.
 Sampling and water level measurements were last collected in November 2013 and are scheduled again in 2023.
-Sampling results from 2013 were reported in a groundwater monitoring report (DOE 2014c).
-Sampling at Parkersburg is coordinated with sampling at the Canonsburg and Burrell sites to maximize cost efficiency.
+Sampling results from 2013 were reported in a groundwater monitoring report (DOE 2014b).
+Sampling at the Parkersburg site is coordinated with sampling at the Canonsburg and Burrell sites to maximize cost efficiency.